luketurner/weave/README.md

 - Runs multiple commands at once in separate processes, and interleave their output together in a TUI window.
 - Outputs in the log are prefixed with a colorized number like `[0]` to indicate which command they come from.
+- Unlimited scrollback buffer (well, until you run out of memory!)
+- Scroll through logs with arrow keys or your mouse wheel.
 - Filter log output to individual processes.
 - Restart one or all processes.
 - Save output to a file.
+- Works with both keyboard-driven and mouse-driven workflow -- all buttons are clickable as well as having a keybind.

+> [!WARNING]
-- Full mouse support (scrolling, clicking on buttons) -- doesn't work on Windows.
+> Mouse support doesn't work on Windows.

 ## Usage